CardboardTurtle/half-life-text/Readme.txt

 =========={THANK YOU FOR DOWNLOADING MY GAME!}========== As a fan of the Half Life series and old text adventure games from the 80's, I wanted to combine the two and make "Half-Life Text."
 Plus, I'm just starting out with programming, so I needed something simple to create for practice, but also something that I could be proud of.

-This game was entirely written in the C programming language, and from a beginner programmer who, when this project started, only had a week or two experience.
-This game is a testament to how good the C programming language is. it is the best language. do not question me on this, or else I will be moderately upset.

 Also, use Linux.

 =========={HOW TO COMPILE AND RUN THE GAME}==========